 [CRE1, CRE3, EN17] Prologis monitors energy and carbon emission performance of our buildings where we have access to whole-building energy data through the Greenprint Foundation's benchmarking system.
-For a sample of 60 buildings that comprise 19.6 million square feet (1.8 million square meters) of our portfolio, 2010 energy use was 8.4 kWh/square foot, and 2010 carbon emissions (Scope 1 + 2 + 3) were 2.6 kg of $\rm CO_2e$ per square foot (28.4 kg $\rm CO_2e/m^2$).
+For a sample of 60 buildings which comprise 19.6 million square feet (1.8 million square meters) of our portfolio, 2010 energy use was 8.4 kWh/square foot and 2010 carbon emissions (Scope 1 + 2 + 3) were 2.6 kg of CO2e per square foot (28.4 kg CO2e/m2).
 This is a limited sample of our portfolio due to constraints on our ability to gather energy data from customers in our triple-net leased portfolio.
 It does, however, give us a baseline for measuring energy and carbon emissions.
 We expect to report on a greater number of buildings in our portfolio in the coming years.